 Almost all drone operators must register with the Federal Office of Civil Aviation on UAS.gate.
 Drones weighing less than 250g are exempt from this, but only if they are unable to collect personal data.
 This means that all drones with cameras must be registered, as they can record faces and thus collect personal data.
 Registration is free and requires a CH-Login.

-Anyone piloting a drone that weighs 250g or more must take an online exam.
-The training and examination take around four hours.
-You must answer at least 75% of the exam questions correctly to pass.
+Anyone piloting a drone that weighs 250g or more must pass an online exam.
+It takes about four hours to complete the training and the test.
+In order to pass, you must answer at least 75% of the exam questions correctly.
+If your drone weighs between 900g and 4kg, or if you want to operate it according to the rules of subcategory A2, you will need to take an in-person exam.
 The certificate is valid for five years.
-If your drone weighs between 900g and 4kg you will need to sit the exam on site.
-Certificates from other EU countries are valid in Switzerland and vice versa.
+Certificates from EU countries are valid in Switzerland and vice versa.

 There are three main categories: open, specific and certified.
 Most drone flights take place in the open category.
 In this category, all drones are assigned a class (C0 to C4), which in turn determines the operating class (A1 to A3).
 As of 2023, drones in the open category are no longer permitted to fly over assemblies of people.
 If your drone does not have a class identification label, you are subject to slightly different rules.